olivierduron/Anaplasma_sloth_infections/R_command_lines_and_scripts.md

 Number of Fisher Scoring iterations: 4
 ```

-Compare the additive model to the interaction model using a likelihood ratio test
+Compare the additive model to the interaction model using a likelihood ratio test:
 ```
 anova(model_1a, model_1, test = "Chisq")
 ```